Farzane-Ka/deep-learning/nn-image-classification/README.md

+This is a project for classifying cat images.
+A binary classification with L layer neural networls is used.<br />
 The order of functions to make a nueral network model for classification:

 1) Train with the function: L_layer_model(X, Y, layers_dims, learning_rate = 0.0075, num_iterations = 3000, print_cost=False)